Stimulating & invigorating breathing exercise

-Belly pumping is a very stimulating exercise, intensively using the abdominal muscles while retaining the breath.
+Belly pumping is a very intensively exercise activating the abdominal muscles while retaining the breath.

-I start by emptying my lungs and the abdomen as much as I can.
-I lean forward a few times, in order to “squeeze out” the last bit of air.
+We start by emptying the lungs, (top – middle and last the abdomen) as much as possible.
+We lean forward a few times, in order to “squeeze out” the last bit of air.

-While lungs (and “abdomen”) are empty, I use my diaphragm muscles, to push the abdomen in and out.
+While lungs (and “abdomen”) are empty, we use the diaphragm muscles, to push the abdomen in and out.
 Contrary to the Breath of fire, where on the inhale muscles are relaxed, in Belly pumping diaphragm muscles are used to push the stomach back and forth.

-I keep with the back and forth movement as long as I can retain my breath and then inhale.
+We keep with the back-and-forth movement as long as we can retain the breath and then inhale.

 Comparing: Breath of Fire / Bellows Breathing / Belly Pumping